-What is a gel cell battery?
+What is a Gel cell Battery

-In short, inside a gel cell battery, silica turns the sulphuric acid into a jelly form and used as electrolytes.
-Stronger of the lot, gel batteries can be used fluently in deep cycle application, powering up a solar unit to an electric wheelchair and more.
-The gel batteries have some downfalls too, they cannot bear extreme electrical flow, cannot be used in fast charging and discharging situations.
-Apart from the negative traits, gel cell batteries are very handy and durable for people who are looking for less maintenance and decent performance in powering up their desired units, do keep in mind that this battery type is not the jack of all trades, but a few feasible ones.
+In short, silica turns the sulphuric acid into a jelly form inside a gel cell battery and is used as an electrolyte.
+Stronger of the lot, gel batteries can be used fluently in deep cycle applications, powering up a solar unit to an electric wheelchair, and more.
+The gel batteries have some downfalls, too; they cannot bear extreme electrical flow and cannot be used in fast charging and discharging situations.
+Apart from the negative traits, gel cell batteries are very handy and durable for people looking for less maintenance and decent performance in powering up their desired units.
+Remember that this battery type is not the jack of all trades but a few feasible ones.

-Maintenance of a Gel battery
+Maintenance of a Gel Battery

-Advantages of a gel cell battery
+Advantages of a Gel Cell Battery

 – This battery doesn’t spill, therefore immaculate all the time.